 The CHOC Children’s Sports Medicine Program offers young athletes unrivaled services for their sports-related needs.
 Under the direction of Dr. John Schlechter, we work one-on-one with each patient to develop a unique plan—with an emphasis on preserving future growth and function, and a safe return to play.
 Whatever the sport, we’ll make sure young athletes are playing at the top of their game.

 Injuries in childhood and adolescence can have lasting effects into adulthood.
 Our pediatric-trained orthopaedic surgeons and physical therapists treat young athletes with a specialized care not seen at adult practices.
 Whether it’s physical therapy or surgery with rehabilitation, our team is here to help athletes recover safely and return to play.
-Learn more about the sports injuries we treat and our tips for injury prevention.

 We have a team of pediatric sports medicine physicians, with board certification in orthopaedic surgery and special training to treat young athletes: